-Flores is the fourth oldest island of the Azores, with approximately 2.16 million years, and reaches its maximum height of 911 metres in the volcanic cone of Morro Alto.
+Flores is the fifth oldest island of the Azores, with approximately 2.16 million years, and reaches its maximum height of 914 metres in the volcanic cone of Morro Alto.

-As well as the neighbouring island of Corvo, the Mid-Atlantic Ridge separates Flores from the rest of the Archipelago, being these islands located in the North-American lithospheric plate.
+As well as the neighbouring island of Corvo, the Mid-Atlantic Ridge separates Flores from the rest of the Archipelago, being these islands located in the North American Plate.

-Regarding the volcanism, it is important to mention the existence of an active volcanic system, the Lagoas Volcanic System.
-It includes the central plateau and the most recent volcanic activity recorded on the island, which began about 4000 years ago, after a prolonged period of inactivity of about 200 thousand years.
+Regarding volcanism, it is important to mention the existence of an active volcanic system, the Lagoas Volcanic System.
+It includes the central plateau and the most recent volcanic activity recorded on the island, which began about 4000 years ago, after a long inactivity period of about 200 thousand years.
 The most recent eruptions occurred 3000 years ago.